-We kicked off our Family Literacy Program with our new book, Lemonade Wars.
-We thank Lacombe Ford, FCSS, Lacombe Kinsmen, City of Lacombe and Lacombe Legion for being our partners in Family Literacy.
+We kicked off our Family Literacy Program with our new book, Word of Mouse by James Patterson.
+We thank Lacombe Ford, FCSS Caring for Children fund, Lacombe Kinsmen, City of Lacombe and Lacombe Legion for being our partners in Family Literacy.
 Lacombe Ford sponsored the purchase of a book for every student in ÉLUES.
-Lacombe FCSS, Lacombe Kinsmen, City of Lacombe and Lacombe Legion have sponsored an author visit, the kick off party, reading prizes and the wrap up party.
+All other sponsors have sponsored a visit from the illustrator, the kickoff party, reading prizes and the wrap up party.
 We are honored to have the community pull together to promote reading.
 Thank you to our families for curling up with a book together!
 Families are encouraged to follow the reading calendar closely.
-Prizes will be awarded in class for being able to answer questions about Lemonade Wars.
+Prizes will be awarded in class for being able to answer questions about Word of Mouse.

-Did you know - reading just makes "cents"
+Did you know - Reading just makes "cents"?